Darrenbydesign/VS-Sass-Projects/nVision UI Standards.md

 __Sizing__

 Alerts should have a minimum width of 60% of their container (see alerts in components section for more details).
-Alert text should wrap to as many lines as necessary without truncation
+Alert text should wrap to as many lines as necessary without truncation.
+Alerts should also be centered within their container or withtin the canvas of the workspace.

 __Alert Stacking__